jasonluther/bocce/README.md

 # Home Bocce Court

 We built our own home bocce court, and you can too!
 In this document I will share my experience.
+A shorter version of this article is available on [Instructables](https://www.instructables.com/id/Homemade-Bocce-Court/).

 ![Finished bocce court](img/finished-bocce-court.jpg)